 Brad Snodgrass is a two-time NCAA Diving Coach of the Year, honored in 2005 and 2008.
 He was also awarded NEWMAC Diving Coach of the Year accolades in 2005, 2007 and 2008.
 In 2005 and again in 2007 he coached MIT diver Doria Holbrook '08 to NCAA championship titles on the three-meter springboard.

 Snodgrass is also employed at Novartis as a chemist.

 Paul Fields is entering his sixth season coaching at MIT.

 A 2009 graduate from Pomona College, he earned a degree in biology.
 As a four-year member of the Pomona-Pitzer swim team, Fields specialized in sprint freestyle.
 He served as a team captain his senior year and he represented the team on the Student-Athlete Advisory Committee for two years, co-chairing the committee his senior year.
 His intercollegiate athletic pursuits extended beyond swimming, as he also a member of the Pomona-Claremont ultimate frisbee team.

 Fields is currently a PhD student in biology at MIT.

-Nicole O'Keeffe is beginning her fourth season as an assistant coach for the MIT swimming and diving team and is thrilled to be back at the Z-Center.
+Nicole O'Keeffe is beginning her sixth season as an assistant coach for the MIT swimming and diving team and is thrilled to be back at the Z-Center.

 O'Keefe graduated from MIT in June 2009 with a degree in mechanical engineering.
 A four-year letterwinner and team captain, O'Keeffe was a two-time honorable mention All-America (400 Medley Relay, 800 Free Relay), and a two-time individual NCAA Qualifier (400 IM, 1650 Free).
 She also holds three school records (200 IM, 400 IM, 200 Breast), and owns the NEWMAC Championship and Open records in the 400 IM.